Odin-SMR/molflow-microq-framework/README.md

 ### /rest/jobs/<id>/

 URL for getting the status of job <id>, also returns URLs for getting data to process, claiming etc. as applicable.
-Probably not human readable.
+Human readable.

 ### /rest/jobs/<id>/status/

 URL for getting status of job <id>, also returns URLs for getting data to process, claiming etc. as applicable.
-Human readable.
+Not human readable.

 ### /rest/jobs/<id>/status/update/